maskab-consulting/confo/README.md

 ```
 Confo uses a singleton object as the main interface into all your configurations; meaning it can safely be used in multiple
 parts of an application.
 To start lets import Confo then create the Confo configuration manager object.
-Then

 ```python
 from confo.Confo import Confo